airblade/headlessui-stimulus/README.markdown

 ## Usage

-Register the components with your Stimulus application:
+Register the components with your Stimulus application.
+For example, to register the Menu (Dropdown) component:

 ```diff
   import { Application } from '@hotwired/stimulus'